-The competition was previously called Tunbridge Wells International Young Concert Artists Competion (TWIYCA) and in 2019 was renamed as Tunbridge Wells International Music Competition (TWIMC).
+The Competition was previously called Tunbridge Wells International Young Concert Artists Competition (TWIYCA) and in 2019 was renamed as Tunbridge Wells International Music Competition (TWIMC).

 Competitors, aged between 16 and 27, will perform in one of three sections: piano, strings or wind (including brass); they must be of concert performance standard and be ready for a professional career.
 At least two works, or two parts of different works, must be performed in each round.
 They will be judged on displaying an understanding of a range of different musical languages, periods and styles and must present a varied and balanced programme in all three rounds.

 A Company limited by guarantee (Registered No. 1456829) and a (Registered Charity No. 278856).

 Registered Office: Manor Grange, Hurstwood Lane, Tunbridge Wells, Kent, TN4 8YA